-(1)An investee that has a business relationship with the Company

-(2)A subsidiary in which the Company holds directly over 50% of equity interest.

-(3)An investee in which the Company and its subsidiaries hold over 50% of equity interest.

-(4)An investee in which the Company holds directly or indirectly over 50% of equity interest.

-(5)A company which needs mutual insurance basing on the construction agreement.

-(6)A company in which the Company endorses or guarantees basing on the holding proportion of mutual investments.
+- (1)An investee that has a business relationship with the Company - (2)A subsidiary in which the Company holds directly over 50% of equity interest. - (3)An investee in which the Company and its subsidiaries hold over 50% of equity interest. - (4)An investee in which the Company holds directly or indirectly over 50% of equity interest. - (5)A company which needs mutual insurance basing on the construction agreement. - (6)A company in which the Company endorses or guarantees basing on the holding proportion of mutual investments.

+(7)The performance guarantee of the preconstruction real estate contact between the same industry in accordance with the Consumer Protection Law is jointly guaranteed.

-Note 3 : The maximum of endorsement guarantee to a single entity is capped at 120% of the Company's net value; 100% directly and indirectly owned subsidiaries are not subject to such limitation, however the maximum amount of guarantee shall not exceed 250% of the Company's net value.
+Note 3 : The maximum of endousement qurantee to a single entity is capped at 120% of the Company's net value; 100% directly and indirectly owned subsidiaries are not subject to such limitation, however the maximum amount of guarantee shall not exceed 250% of the Company's net value.